 In an industry that thrives on formula and boasts one-hit wonders, it is rare for an African musician to achieve international superstar status.
 This feat is almost unheard of when the artist insists on living in his country of origin; and it borders the impossible if he sings in a language few Westerners can understand.

 And it is precisely these contradictions that have served as the under-lying impetus of Youssou N’dour’s work.
-Nothing’s in Vain (Coono du Reer), N’dour exemplifies his passion for finding unity within diversity.
+With his new release, Nothing’s in Vain (Coono du Reer), N’dour exemplifies his passion for finding unity within diversity.

 He uses his astoundingly beautiful voice to gently defy cultural borders, while consciously exploring the link between contrasts.
 While embracing his traditional West African roots he simultaneously interprets contemporary sensibility.